IN COMMON is hiring

 CONSULT AND MAINTAIN

 Are you willing to view or amend the common data library?
 Consuming the API and using the public maps is entirely public!
 No need to register — or be tracked.
 If you want to participate and amend or create new data, it's as simple as joining the ongoing conversation and to sign the IN COMMON Charter.
-You're welcome to visit our carto workshops.

 This data library was conceived by and for civil society: hence it inevitably reflects fundamental principles of the associative and cooperative world, as well as this of the social & solidary economy: common good, democratic management, management autonomy, primacy of labour over capital.